You are here

 - Unexpected expenses due to illness or death in the immediate family

-- Students can submit an application for Spring 2021 Tuition Assistance.
-Please be advised, awards are contingent upon sustained enrollment in the Spring 2021 semester
+- Students can submit an application for Fall 2021 Tuition Assistance.
+Please be advised, awards are contingent upon sustained enrollment in the Fall 2021 semester

 - Students must have proven documentation of loss of income or unexpected financial challenges specific to COVID-19